ableasdale/confluent-dockerfiles/2-data-centres-replicator/README.md

     "producer.override.acks":"all",
 ```

-Note that for producer acks, we're specifying `all`, which is the default for any clients later than Apache Kafka version 3.0; it's not necessary in this case, but we can add it for the sake of completion.
+Note that for Producer acks, we're specifying `all`, which is the default for any clients later than Apache Kafka version 3.0; it's not necessary in this case, but we can add it for the sake of completion.

 Taken together, the above tuning settings provide what are normally considered to be the best options for getting the most out of your Producer: